-The foregoing Testimony was given in the presence of about one hundred brethren and sisters assembled in the House of Prayer, on whose minds it apparently made a deep impression.
-It has since been read before the Church at Battle Creek, who gave their unanimous vote in favor of its publication for the benefit of the Saints scattered abroad.
+The foregoing Testimony was given in the presence of about one hundred brethren and sisters assembled in the House of Prayer, on whose minds it apparently made deep impression.
+It has since been red before the Church at Battle Creek, who gave their unanimous vote in favor of it publication for the benefit of the Saints scattered. abroad.
+Cyrenitus Smith.